 Students interested in this option should apply to the Graduate School of Arts and Sciences in their junior years.
-If accepted into the program, students will take in their senior years the six required courses of the PSM in Biotechnology Year One curriculum, and CONT 300b Ethical Practice in Health-Related Science.
+If accepted into the program, students will take the six required courses of the PSM in Biotechnology Year One curriculum in their senior year, and CONT 300b Responsible Conduct of Science or the comparable Division of Science Responsible Conduct of Research workshop.
 Students may elect one additional course of their choosing each semester to complete any bachelor’s degree requirements.

 Brandeis five-year degree students will do internships during the summer between their fourth and fifth years and start the PSM in Biotechnology Year Two curriculum in the fall of their fifth years.